 Mature companies often have negative financing cash flow (returning cash to shareholders via dividends/buybacks).

 This is the "true" cash a company generates after maintaining/growing operations.
-FCF > Net Income is a good sign.
+FCF > Net Income is a good sign of earnings quality.

 - Investing Cash Flow: -$2.1 billion (normal CapEx)

 Coca-Cola generates massive cash, invests modestly, and returns most to shareholders.
-Classic mature cash cow.
+Classic mature cash cow—a perfect example of what value investors look for.

 What to Look For